 We are committed to supporting, enabling and celebrating volunteering in all its diversity.
 We have support and resources for all aspects of volunteering.

-We define volunteering as any activity that involves spending time, unpaid, doing something that aims to benefit the environment or someone (individuals or groups) other than, or in addition to, close relatives.
-Central to this definition is the fact that volunteering must be a choice freely made by each individual.
+Volunteering is someone spending time, unpaid, doing something that aims to benefit the environment or someone who they're not closely related to.
+Volunteering must be a choice freely made by each individual.

 For volunteering to be effective, it needs to be supported.
 Volunteer Centres are our local delivery partners, providing assistance to individual volunteers and volunteer involving organisations.